Born from NASA technology and perfected for sleep.

 Once you’ve established a connection with your breath, follow these steps to ground yourself:

-If you want to list 5 things you can see but it’s too dark, challenge yourself to picture items in your room.
+Focus on smaller details, such as particular colours or detailing.
+If you want to list 5 things you can see but it’s too dark, or you’re doing the technique with your eyes closed before going to sleep, challenge yourself to picture items in your room.
 Where did you leave your favourite necklace?
 What is on your bedside table?
 What colour are your curtains?
 This will still distract you from anxious thoughts.

-Here you can focus on your bedding, pyjamas, anything on your face, such as an eye mask, and even your bedroom environment.
-Treat yourself to soft, cosy materials to make getting into a bed a delight, and ensure that your room is at the right temperature to aid in falling asleep.
+This can include your bedding, pyjamas, anything on your face, such as an eye mask, and even your bedroom environment.
+Treat yourself to soft, cosy materials to make getting into bed something you look forward to, and ensure that your room is at the right temperature to promote a restful sleep.

-Aromatherapy can help you relax and become sleepy.
-We recommend spraying your favourite nighttime scent as you get ready for bed.
+Close your eyes and pick out perfumes, flowers, and the scent of your bed sheets.
+Aromatherapy can help if you struggle with this step.
+Try spraying your favourite nighttime scent as you get ready for bed.
 Not only is it an excellent way to make getting into bed a little more special, but it’ll also build an association with that scent and going to sleep, which can decrease your time spent trying to fall asleep.

 Mindfulness is about becoming aware of the moment and, more specifically, your body in that moment.
 It is used to bring people back from negative and unhelpful thoughts, which makes it an effective tool for those with stress and anxiety.
 Mindful meditation has been found to improve sleep quality as it can help your muscles relax, bring down your blood pressure, and quiet your unruly thoughts.
-This is why techniques like the military sleep method can be so effective at helping you sleep as they focus on quieting your mind and body.
+This is why techniques like the military sleep method can be highly effective in helping you sleep, as they focus on quieting both your mind and body.

 See all articles by Lottie Salako